 Create an environment where your students feel safe making and discussing mistakes.

-The use of a range of hard (student grades) and so (engagement) data sources to support teaching and learning.
+Use a range of hard (student grades) and soft (engagement) data sources to support teaching and learning.

 Defining Knowledge and Skills

-Teachers completes any student checkpoint/end of unit activity.
-Unpicking the knowledge and skills needed to be successful in this task informs the direction of the unit.
+Complete any student checkpoint/end of unit activity yourself.
+Unpick the knowledge and skills needed to be successful in this task to inform the direction of the unit.

-A student activity at the start of a lesson that requires no teacher guidance.
-Activity either recaps previous learning or introduce upcoming learning.
+Run a student activity at the start of a lesson that requires no teacher guidance.
+The activity should either recap previous learning or introduce upcoming learning.

 When planning a lesson the teacher also plans what the students are doing at each stage of the lesson simultaneously, and in response to each other.

-Efficient, simple, specific, observable, sequential, and positive instructions.
+Ensure all instructions given are efficient, simple, specific, observable, sequential, and positive.

 Manage your emotions to consistently promote student learning and achievement.